kazemisoroush/relational-cloud-partitioning/README.md

 # Graph Partitioning Enhancement in Relational Cloud
 In this project we first model a single table from a relational database into a graph, then we partition this single graph into known number of partitions.
 We use both horizontal and vertical partitioning in order to find natural relations between __chunks__ of data.

+Relational Cloud is refer to a kind of distributed database system that is relational.
+We use [Jabe-Ja](http://www.sics.se/~fatemeh/files/papers/jabeja.pdf) graph partitioning algorithm in this project which is a kind used to partition social media modeled graphs.

 ## Data-set
 We use two kinds of data: